nicholas-long/resume/README.md

 - Dean’s list: Fall 2010, Spring 2011, Spring 2012, Spring 2013
 - Courses: Artificial Intelligence, Robotics, Software Engineering, MVC Web Development, German Language
 - Recipient, National Science Foundation S-STEM Scholarship, 2011/2012

+## Relevant Projects

+### Filehash.io – Big Data File Hash Intelligence Search Engine
+Technologies: Python, Kafka, KSQL, Neo4j, Gzip, Bash, AWK

+Developed a search engine to trace the origin of files via MD5 hashes by indexing releases from APT repositories and popular GitHub projects.
+Designed for security researchers to map files to software versions.
+Built data pipelines using Kafka and KSQL, processed large datasets using Gzip, AWK, and Bash, and modeled relationships in Neo4j for efficient provenance queries.

+### Poker AI – Evolutionary Backprop Neural Net Poker Player
+Technologies: C++

+Built a competitive poker-playing AI using evolutionary strategies and neural networks with backpropagation.
+Successfully placed in low-stakes online tournaments.
+Focused on real-time decision-making under uncertainty and optimizing reward functions.

+### Static Vulnerability Discovery in Open Source Repos
+Technologies: Snyk CLI, Python, Bash

+Automated the scanning of thousands of open-source PHP and Python repositories using Snyk to identify security issues for responsible disclosure.
+Designed scripts for batch analysis, result aggregation, and report generation.

+### YouTube Text Scraper
+Technologies: ffmpeg, Tesseract, Python

+Created a system to extract on-screen text from YouTube videos by downloading content with ffmpeg and applying OCR using Tesseract.
+Used for content indexing and automated metadata extraction.

+### Wi-Fi Attack Robot
+Technologies: Bash, aircrack-ng, SQLite, Python

+Built an autonomous penetration testing toolchain to perform Wi-Fi reconnaissance and attack simulations.
+Combined bash automation, aircrack-ng utilities, and data logging with SQLite.

+### Expert Persona AI for Twitch Streamers
+Technologies: ChatGPT API, Python, Twitch API

+Developed a memory-enabled assistant trained on Twitch data to answer personalized queries like daily follower counts or subscriber activity.
+Enabled real-time interaction with streaming metrics using conversational AI.

+### APT Path Wordlist for SecLists
+Technologies: Python, Bash, APT packaging tools

+Engineered a tool to extract all unique file paths from APT packages for use in Local File Inclusion and Path Traversal fuzzing.
+Contributed the resulting wordlist to the SecLists project, now used widely in penetration testing.